Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Approximate Inference in GPs under Ascertainment

-Given an EP approximation, the GLMM likelihood can be approximated as:
+Given an EP approximation, the GP likelihood can be approximated as:

 This expression can be evaluated analytically because it is an integral of a product of (unnormalized) Gaussian densities.
-EP has proven to consistently outperform alternative approximation methods for binary data \citep{nickisch_approximations_2008}, and recent theoretical analysis has demonstrated its consistency under certain modeling assumptions \citep{dehaene_bounding_2016,dehaene2018expectation}.
+EP has proven to consistently outperform alternative approximation methods for binary data \citep{nickisch_approximations_2008}, and recent theoretical analysis has demonstrated that is is statistically consistent under certain modeling assumptions \citep{dehaene_bounding_2016,dehaene2018expectation}.